-The Napoli lab studies regulation of the molecular apparatus that generates the hormone all-trans-retinoic acid (atRA) and the autocoid 9-cis-retinoic acid (9cRA) from retinol (vitamin A), and the function of atRA and 9cRA in the nervous system and in modulating intermediary metabolism (energy balance), thereby affecting memory, adiposity, and blood glucose control.
-This lab uses a combination of analytical chemistry, bioimaging, biochemistry and molecular and cell biology to determine the physiological effects of RAs.
+The Napoli lab studies regulation of the metabolon that generates the autocoid all-trans-retinoic acid (atRA) from retinol (vitamin A), and the function of atRA in in modulating intermediary metabolism (energy balance), diabesity, adipogenesis, bone health (osteoporosis) and blood glucose control.
+We use a combination of analytical chemistry, bioimaging, biochemistry and molecular and cell biology to determine the physiological effects of atRA.

 The nervous system

 The hippocampus serves as the center of memory formation and spatial navigation.
-Damage to the hippocampus prevents new memories from fo rming and causes spatial disorientation.
+Damage to the hippocampus prevents new memories from forming and causes spatial disorientation.
 For example, loss of short-term memory and disorientation noted in early onset Alzheimer’s disease reflects hippocampus damage.
 Likewise, low atRA or loss of atRA signaling also prevents spatial learning and memory, because the hippocampus requires atRA for neurogenesis and synaptogenesis.
 This lab was the first to show that atRA promotes synaptogenesis in the hippocampus by relieving translation suppression of an AMPA receptor subunit and CAMKIIα kinase, two proteins essential for synaptogenesis.
-Our ensuing studies were the first to show that a nuclear transcription factor regulated by atRA, RAR, also functions as a translation suppresser in RNA granules of hippocampus neurons.
+Our ensuing studies were the first to show that a nuclear transcription factor regulated by atRA, RARa, also functions as a translation suppresser in RNA granules of hippocampus neurons.
 The lab continues to study the mechanisms of generating atRA in the hippocampus and its mechanisms of action (see also the connection to fetal alcohol spectrum disorder, below).

 Fetal alcohol spectrum disorder (FASD)